 What sales channels do you use?

-If your business is into multi-channel or omni-channel retailing, then the sales channels that you use are another important factor to consider while looking for inventory software.
+If your business is into multi-channel or omni-channel retailing, then the sales channels that you use are another important factor to consider while looking for inventory management system.
 You’ll want a system that is integrated with the sales channels that you use, so that accurate data from your system is synced in real time with your channels and every platform is on the same page.
 This will help you avoid problems caused by missing or incorrect inventory information, and can even give you better visibility on how well your business is doing across all the different channels.

 What are your reporting needs?